 The Perfect Product Detail Page to Maximize Purchases

 Have you ever considered those moments when you’ve purchased something that was almost too easy to buy?
-The value, the emotion, the trust and the process came together in a perfect storm.
-In the world of ecommerce, this is what we’re going for and product detail page is the battleground where all of this happens in the potential customer’s mind.
+The value offered, the emotional appeal, the trust, and the user experience came together in a perfect storm.
+In the world of ecommerce, this is what we’re going for, and the product detail page is the battleground where all of this takes place in the potential customer’s mind.

 Aside from checkout, the PDP is arguably the most important page on your site.
 It’s also one of the best places to increase your site’s conversion rate.
-Therefore, it’s critical to build it with intention, supplying the right amount of info, creates an emotional connection, and presents an irresistible offer that compels the user to action.
+Therefore, it’s critical to build it with intention, supplying the right amount of info, creating an emotional connection, and presenting an irresistible offer that compels the user to action.